A+

 An Overview of Crime Rates in Berkley, MI

-Berkley enjoys a remarkably low crime rate, standing at just 560, a significant contrast to the national average of 2324.
-This distinction firmly establishes Berkley as one of the safest places to reside in the entire United States.
-This crime rate is meticulously calculated, taking into account the total occurrences of both violent and property crimes per 100,000 individuals, providing a comprehensive perspective on the area's safety and livability.
+With a crime rate of 377, significantly below the national average of 2119, Berkley stands out as one of the safest places to reside in the United States.
+This distinction is primarily attributed to the calculation of total crimes, which encompasses both violent and property crimes per 100,000 residents.

 In a remarkable testament to the city's commitment to safety, Berkley reported a murder rate of 0.
 This could indicate that it is a very safe place to live, but also serves as an inspiration to other urban areas striving for safer communities.
 Examining the full crime report will provide a complete overview of all crimes - violent and property.